☝️ The most important facts in brief

 Ultimately, a doctorate says nothing about your specific skills as an ophthalmologist.
 However, it can open doors for you, especially if you want to work in research.

 Strictly speaking, however, there is no such thing as a "Doctor of Ophthalmology", only the general title "Doctor of Human Medicine".
 This means that the addition "Dr" for ophthalmologists does not necessarily mean that they have also completed a doctorate in their current speciality.
-For example, the doctoral thesis may also have been in the field of liver diseases, gynaecology or a similarly distant specialist area.
-Many doctors begin their doctoral thesis during their studies and therefore at a time when they often do not yet know exactly how their career will develop and in which speciality they will ultimately end up.
+The doctoral thesis can, for example, also be in the field of liver diseases, the Gynaecology or in a similarly distant specialism.
+Many doctors begin their doctoral thesis during their studies and therefore at a time when they often do not yet know exactly how their career will develop and in which specialism they will ultimately end up.

 Ultimately, however, this plays a subordinate role, as the doctorate is primarily intended to show that you have already worked scientifically.
 If you are interested in a position in science, universities can make sure that you already have the basic skills.